backstage/backstage/docs/plugins/github-apps.md

 - It's not possible to have multiple Backstage GitHub Apps installed in the same GitHub organization be managed by Backstage.
 We currently don't check through all the registered GitHub Apps to see which ones are installed for a particular repository.
-We just respect global Organization installs right now.
+We only respect global Organization installs right now.
 - App permissions is not managed by Backstage.
 They're created with some simple default permissions which you are free to change as you need, but you will need to update them in the GitHub web console, not in Backstage right now.
 The